cyberista/hello-world/README.md

 # hello-world
-I think therefore I code
+I think therefore I code.
-the 21st century belongs to code shared code belongs to humanity or, will humans end up belonging to code?
+The 21st century belongs to code.
+Shared code belongs to humanity.
+Or, will humans end up belonging to code?